 Feeling loved up after you have your baby is important for several reasons.
-High levels of oxytocin will help you bond with your baby, increase your milk supply and be more sensitive to the non-verbal cues your baby is sharing.
+High levels of oxytocin will help with milk flow, help you bond with your baby and be more sensitive to the non-verbal cues they are sharing.
 This helps you be more in-tune to their needs whilst also helping you to feel calmer and more connected.
 Interestingly, oxytocin also helps you deal with monotony easier, like changing that nappy for the hundredth time.

 It’s important to try to decrease stress levels because stress actually reduces oxytocin.
 Other factors that can lower the ‘love hormone’ are being hungry, too much rational thinking, getting cold, being lonely and sleep deprivation.